antonfirsov/docs/2017/02-Feb/week1/2017-02-07-week-in-dotnet.md

 On .NET
 -------

-Last week, we recorded the show twice.
-Apologies to those of you who watched live: the sound was badly calibrated, and the demos did not go well.
-As a consequence, we did [a second recording, which is now on Channel 9](https://channel9.msdn.com/Shows/On-NET/Docker-New-NET-Core-tooling).
-In this episode, we're running ASP.NET in a Docker image, and we look at some of the changes in the .NET Core .csproj tooling.
+In [this week's episode](https://channel9.msdn.com/Shows/On-NET/Docker-New-NET-Core-tooling), we're running ASP.NET in a Docker image, and we look at some of the changes in the .NET Core .csproj tooling.
+Apologies to those of you who watched live: we had some technical difficulties, and as a consequence, we did a second recording, which is now on Channel 9.

 <iframe src="https://channel9.msdn.com/Shows/On-NET/Docker-New-NET-Core-tooling/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>